-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-class in H Source/Type of Loan from of speci Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-362 56% \$21,699 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better - information about student borrowing from federal and nonfederal (institutional, state, commercial) The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of erage Source/Type of Loan Percent of the class (defined above) who borrowed from the types of loans specified in e-borrower cumulative principal borrowed the first column column (nearest 1%) the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+416 57% \$21,543 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-362 56% \$20,986 С Institutional loan programs.
-6 0% \$3,050 D State loan programs.
-1 0% \$3,222 E Private student loans made by a bank or lender.
-89 14% \$32,692
+416 57% \$20,807 С Institutional loan programs.
+6 1% \$3,050 D State loan programs.
+2 0% \$3,222 Е Private student loans made by a bank or lend 108 15% \$33,269 undergraduate degree-seeking nonresidents: X Institutional need-based scholarship or grant aid is available x Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid: 88

-Aid to Undergraduate Degree-seeking Nonresident Aliens
+Aid to Undergraduate Degree-seeking Nonresidents